 - Investing $1 in advertising; what return equals success?

 - What are the expectations for repeat business over longer run?

 - Does the advertiser reach the most possible people for the least cost.

 - How is one platform better than another?

 Failure Bias in advertising

 Remove “failure bias.”
-Working with pizzerias close to one another Pegasus Ventures Michigan learned early on owners often formed bias against certain advertisers saying “That doesn’t work.”
+Working with pizzerias close to one another Pegasus Ventures learned early on owners often formed bias against certain advertisers saying “That doesn’t work.”
 Another customer a block away found the very same advertising company very successful.